Infinite-dimensional stochastic differential equations for Coulomb random point fields: Abstract

 \section{Abstract}

+We study the infinite-dimensional stochastic differential equations (ISDEs) of infinite-particle systems associated with Coulomb random point fields.
+The stochastic dynamics described by these ISDEs are referred to as Coulomb interacting Brownian motions.
+In all spatial dimensions $ d \ge 2 $ and for all inverse temperatures $ \beta > 0 $, we construct the Coulomb interacting Brownian motions.

-We consider the stochastic dynamics of infinite particle systems in $\Rd $ interacting through the $d$-dimensional Coulomb potential.
-For arbitrary inverse temperature $\beta>0$ and all dimensions $d\ge2$, we construct solutions to the associated infinite-dimensional stochastic differential equations (ISDEs).
-Our main results establish the existence of strong solutions and their pathwise uniqueness.
-The resulting labeled process is an $\RdN $-valued diffusion with no invariant measure, while the associated unlabeled process is reversible with respect to the Coulomb random point field.
-Furthermore, we prove that finite-particle systems converge to these infinite-particle dynamics, thereby providing a rigorous foundation for Coulomb interacting Brownian motion.
+We prove that the ISDEs admit strong solutions and that pathwise uniqueness holds.
+The resulting labeled dynamics form an $ \RdN $-valued diffusion, possibly without an invariant measure, while the corresponding unlabeled process is a reversible diffusion with respect to the underlying Coulomb random point field.